Trusted Car Accident Lawyers

 Check the Well Being of the Other Driver or the Parties Involved

-If you are stable enough to move, you can check on the other parties involved in your car accident so that you call for emergency services or ask someone else to do it for you.
+If you are stable enough to move, you can check on the other parties involved in your car accident so that you can call emergency services or ask someone else to do it for you.

 Get to Safety